mothki/datasciencecoursera/README.md

 # datasciencecoursera
 ### A repo for the Data Science courses on coursera
-Created as part of the course pjoject in The Data Scientist's Toolbox
+Created as part of the course project in The Data Scientist's Toolbox